Uplistsikhe: Life Among the Rocks

 The First Impression

 Arriving, as we faced the sight of the rock formations with the carved buildings, we were speechless.
-It looked like a ghost town, which traveled back in time from ancient times to the present day, just to admire it.
+It looked like a ghost town that had slipped forward through time — ancient, yet suddenly here in front of us.

 The History of the City

 Uplistsikhe, meaning "Fortress of the Lord," dates back to the 2nd millennium BC, was a religious and political center of ancient Iberia and is considered to be the oldest human settlement in Georgia.
-It passed through a thousand waves in history, from prosperity, decline, attacks by opponents and reached today, which now closes in and around it the energy and atmosphere of so many years!
+It has moved through cycles of prosperity and decline, survived raids and earthquakes, and still holds the weight of all that time.

 Wandering in the...
 Holes

 The corridors and rooms, which are carved into the sandstone, form a labyrinth, which is not guarded by... the Minotaur, but dozens of tiny lizards "dressed" in the colors of the rock.
-They are naughty, however, and very discreet.
-As you... acrobat among the ruins, you can see in some places, decorative elements, such as carved columns and ceilings, which highlight the prosperity of the city in the distant past.
+They are quick, though, and very discreet.
+Moving through the ruins, you can spot decorative elements in places — carved columns and ceilings that hint at the city's prosperity in its time.

 The Secret Tunnel

 Among the most impressive structures, the secret tunnel leading to the river stood out.
 This exit was a lifeline for the inhabitants in times of siege.
-When you are at the highest point of the rock, the view of both the river and the attraction is sure to take your breath away.
-That's why you should remember that less than four hours will not be enough for this visit.
+From the highest point of the rock, the view of the river and the whole site opens up.
+Give yourself at least four hours — it's not enough to rush.

 The City Temple

 At the top of the settlement, there is the 9th-century basilica, an Orthodox Christian church, which continued to function even after the city was abandoned.
-The relationship of the locals with religion is well known, but apart from that, it is definitely worth being inside the temple, to admire its unique interior.
+Step inside — the interior is worth the climb on its own.
 Plus, from there, you'll have a perfect view of the river.

 The Meeting Places